 Significant calorie burn

-When added to circuit training, skipping rope can ramp up the intensity, helping to create a greater overall caloric burn.
+Want to burn fat?
+When added to circuit training, skipping rope can ramp up the intensity, helping to burn fat at an increased level.
 Compared to moderate-paced jogging for 30 minutes, jumping rope can burn more calories.
-Skipping rope can burn up to 1300 calories per hour which is equivalent to an 8-minute mile.
+You might be surprised just how many calories you can burn.
+A skipping rope can burn up to 1300 calories per hour which is equivalent to an 8-minute mile.

 What Are the Different Types of Skipping Ropes?